CarolineChirenje/blueprint1989/docs/technical documents/Authentication.md

-# Authentication
+﻿# Authentication

 ## Overview

-The authentication feature handles all aspects of user identity in Vitara, including account registration, email/password login, multi-factor authentication (TOTP), password expiry enforcement, forgot/reset password flows, and JWT issuance.
+The authentication feature handles all aspects of user identity in Divvy, including account registration, email/password login, multi-factor authentication (TOTP), password expiry enforcement, forgot/reset password flows, and JWT issuance.
 Every request to a protected API endpoint is authorised via a JWT Bearer token.
-The JWT embeds the user's `id`, `email`, `role`, `termId` (active cycle), `firstName`, and `lastName` claims.
+The JWT embeds the user's `id`, `email`, `role`, `firstName`, and `lastName` claims.

 ---